ghxiao/city-bench/README.md

 city-bench
 ==========

-`city-bench` is a publicly available geographic datasets for OBDA systems.
+`city-bench` is a publicly available collection of geographic datasets for OBDA systems.

 The benchmarks are created in a simple and extensible way by employing a rule-based data transformation language to extract